Divorce in Singapore

 Ancillary Matters in Divorce

-In a divorce, couples will also have to discuss all ancillary matters for post-divorce arrangements regarding children, spousal maintenance and the division of matrimonial assets.
+In a divorce, couples will also have to discuss all ancillary issues for post-divorce arrangements regarding children, spousal maintenance and the division of matrimonial assets.
 In our experience, couples may be able to agree that they should get a divorce fairly easily, but struggle in coming to an agreement on what is fair when it comes to ancillary matters.

 Children